-- 1. Unlock a DIMM slot by pressing the top-side module clips outward. - Align the memory module to the DIMM slot, and insert the module perpendicular to the DIMM slot, pressing straight down to seat the module.
-The plastic clips at top side of the DIMM slot automatically lock the DIMM into the connector.
+- 1. Unlock a DIMM slot by pressing the top-side module clips outward. - Align the memory module to the DIMM slot, insert the module vertically into the slot, and press straight down to fully seat the module.
+The plastic clips at top side of the DIMM slot should automatically lock the DIMM into the connector.

-Note: The memory controller on most Coffee Lake-S CPUs runs at a default frequency of 2666MHz.
+Note: The memory controllers on Skylake-X CPUs run at a default frequency of 2400MHz.
 Achieving memory speeds above 2666MHz+ may require using the XMP profile or manual setting of the memory timings, frequency and voltages and/or overclocking of the CPU.
-Using an XMP Profile for speeds over 2666MHz is considered overclocking.
+Using an XMP profile for speeds over 2666MHz is considered overclocking.

-Refer to the memory manufacturer specifications for the recommended memory timings.
-For overclocking support you can visit our forums: http://forums.evga.com/
+Refer to the memory manufacturer specifications for the recommended memory timings and settings.

-Installing the I/O Shield
+Installing the I/O Shield and I/O Cover